Can I Take a Plea to Lessen the Penalties of a DWI Charge in New Jersey?

+Here, we will explain the evolution of the law with regard to DUI plea agreements in New Jersey.
 On January 24, 2005, the acting Attorney General issued guidelines concerning the prosecution of DWI and DWI refusal violations “to promote the uniform enforcement of the DWI and refusal statutes” in New Jersey.
 The DWI statute, N.J.S.A.
 39:4-50, governs driving under the influence of liquor, “street drugs” like marijuana and heroin, and prescription drugs such as Oxycontin.
 As for the DWI refusal statute, N.J.S.A.
 39:4-50.2, this charge applies when a person refuses to submit to a chemical breath test, which is used to determine their Blood Alcohol Concentration (BAC).

 With regard to DWI and DWI refusal, the AG’s directive states:

 “No plea agreements whatsoever will be allowed in drunken driving or certain drug offenses.
 If a defendant is charged with driving while under the influence of liquor or drugs (N.J.S.A.
 39:4-50) and refusal to provide a breath sample (N.J.S.A.
 39:4-50.2) arising out of the same factual transaction, and the defendant pleads guilty to the N.J.S.A.
 39:4-50 offense, the judge, on recommendation of the prosecutor, may dismiss the refusal charge.”